kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 > Twenty years ago a girl could be a secretary, a school teacher . . . maybe even a librarian, a social worker, or a nurse.
 If she was really ambitious, she could go into the professions and compete with men, usually working harder and longer to earn less pay for the same jobs.
 >
 > [...]
+>
 > And if it doesn't sounds like woman's work - well, it just is.
 >
 > [...]
 >
 > It's just like planning a dinner," explains Dr. Grace Hopper [...] " You have to plan ahead and schedule everything so it's ready when you need it.
 Programming requires patience and the ability to handle detail.
 Women are 'naturals' at computer programming."

-Similarly, a 1963 edition of *Datamation* magazine wrote that "women have greater patience than men and are better at details, two prerequisites for the allegedly successful programmer."][18] and that "women are less aggressive and more content in one position."
+Similarly, a 1963 edition of *Datamation* magazine wrote that ["women have greater patience than men and are better at details, two prerequisites for the allegedly successful programmer."][18] and that "women are less aggressive and more content in one position."

 And don't be fooled into thinking the phenomenon was limited to the U.S. and U.K. - Australia had its own computer women, many working in astronomy.
 I highly encourage you go and read this ABC Article titled [*The hidden stories of Australia's first women working in computing*][15].
-The article features this wonderful image of Lee Hlavaty from the 26th August 1970 Women's Weekly issue which is not on our current timeline, but is too good to not share:
+The article features this wonderful image of Lee Hlavaty from the 26th August 1970 Women's Weekly issue.
+I know the 1970s is skipping ahead, but it is too good to not share here:

 ![Career Girl Who Likes Clothes and Computers](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/womensweeklyleehlavaty.png)